pencilzhang/MAC-light-field-saliency-net/pretrain/README.md

-﻿* Pretrained models
+﻿## Pretrained models

-To get the pretrained models, please download Pretrained models on XXXX, and put the file in folder pretrain
+To get the pretrained models, please download pretrained models on XXXX, and put the file in folder pretrain